 On January 7, 2022, we announced that we had entered into the RP Loan Agreement with RPDF, such entity being affiliated with Royalty Pharma International plc.
 The RP Loan Agreement makes available to us up to \$300.0 million in loans, of which a \$50.0 million loan was paid to us at the closing of such transaction.
-However, additional loan disbursements are subject to our satisfaction of certain conditions related to the development of aficamten and omecamtiv mecarbil, in certain cases by specific deadlines.
-Should we not satisfy such conditions by the applicable deadlines, or in the event we fail to meet our obligations or default under the agreement, the actual amount of additional loan disbursements could be substantially less than the maximum amounts available thereunder.
+With the positive results of SEQUOIA-HCM, we have satisfied the conditions related to tranche 4 of the RP Loan Agreement and thus an additional \$75 million in loans are currently available to us for disbursement.
+Tranche 5 of the RP Loan Agreement would be available to us upon acceptance for filing by FDA of an NDA for afficamten.
+Should we not satisfy such condition for tranche 5 by March 31, 2025, or in the event we fail to meet our obligations or default under the agreement, the actual amount of additional loan disbursements could be substantially less than the maximum amounts available thereunder.
 For example, as a result of FDA's CRL in response to our NDA for omecamtiv mecarbil, we have not satisfied the conditions for the availability of disbursement of the \$50 million tranche 2 and \$25 million tranche 3 term loans under the RP Loan Agreement.
-The remaining \$175.0 million under tranches 4 and 5 remain available for disbursement to us, subject to satisfaction of the conditions set forth in the RP Loan Agreement.